 We recommend strongly that people who are pregnant or breastfeeding or are planning on becoming pregnant receive the COVID-19 vaccine.
 You do not need to have a conversation with your obstetric health care providers to make an appointment for the vaccine.
 We are very happy to meet with you to help you decide whether to take the vaccine.

 The vaccine will help protect you from getting COVID-19.
 It will dramatically decrease the chance of severe illness.
 You must get both doses of the vaccine for it to be fully effective.
 It’s not yet known whether getting the vaccine prevents passing the virus to others if you do get COVID-19 or how long protection lasts.
 Vaccinated people still need to follow local and national recommendations for ways to decrease infection such as handwashing, use of masks, and social distancing.

 Pregnant and recently pregnant people with COVID-19 are at increased risk of severe illness, including illness that results in intensive care unit (ICU) admission, mechanical ventilation, and death.
 Additionally, pregnant women with COVID-19 are at increased risk of preterm birth, which could cause the baby harm and possible other outcomes such as stillbirth.

 Pregnant and breastfeeding women were not included in the vaccine clinical trials.
-At present over 130,000 pregnant have been vaccinated and no increased risk for problems for the mother and baby has been found.
+At present, thousands of pregnant women have been vaccinated and no increased risk for problems for the mother and baby has been found.